-- The draft annual financial statements. - The appropriateness of accounting policies and practices,
+- The draft annual financial statements, - The appropriateness of accounting policies and practices, - Significant adjustment resulting from the audit.

 The draft annual financial statements for the year ended 30 June 2020 were reviewed and scrutinized in detail (page by page) by the Committee and the Audit and Performance Committee gave input on 12 October 2020.